Contents

 A modern config that gets you to a working editor without losing a weekend

-Neovim has a reputation, and not entirely an unfair one: the editor you spend a weekend configuring instead of using.
+Neovim has a reputation, and it isn’t entirely undeserved: the editor you spend a weekend configuring instead of using.
 I’ve lost those weekends.
-I’ve also come out the other side with an editor I genuinely prefer to anything else, and the good news is that in 2026 you don’t need to lose the weekend any more.
-The ecosystem has matured into a handful of plugins that do the heavy lifting, and a sensible config is a few hundred lines of readable Lua.
-This is the setup I’d give someone who wants a capable editor and also, crucially, has actual work to do.
+I’ve stayed up until 2am chasing a plugin conflict that turned out to be a load-order problem, and I’ve rebuilt my config from scratch more times than I’ll admit in writing.
+I’ve also come out the other side with an editor I genuinely prefer to anything else — and the good news, the whole reason for this post, is that in 2026 you no longer have to pay that tax.
+The ecosystem has matured into a small set of plugins that do the heavy lifting, and a sensible config is now a few hundred lines of readable Lua rather than a haunted 3,000-line init.vim inherited from a stranger’s dotfiles.
+This is the setup I’d hand someone who wants a capable editor and also, crucially, has actual work to do this week.

 Advertisement

-Modern Neovim stands on four pillars, and understanding what each is for saves a lot of confusion.
+Modern Neovim stands on four pillars, and understanding what each is for saves a lot of confusion later when you’re reading someone else’s config and can’t tell the essential from the decorative.

 • lazy.nvim — the plugin manager.
-It installs plugins, and “lazy-loads” them so they only spin up when needed, which keeps startup fast.
+It installs plugins and “lazy-loads” them, spinning each up only when it’s actually needed, which is what keeps startup fast even with fifty plugins declared.

-• Treesitter — a proper parser for your code.
-It gives you syntax highlighting that understands structure, not just regexes, plus smarter indentation and selection.
+• Treesitter — a real parser for your code.
+It gives you syntax highlighting that understands structure rather than guessing with regexes, plus smarter indentation and structural text selection.

 • LSP — the Language Server Protocol.
-The same engine that powers IntelliSense in other editors: completion, go-to-definition, rename, diagnostics.
-Neovim has a built-in LSP client; you just point it at language servers.
+The same engine that powers IntelliSense elsewhere: completion, go-to-definition, rename, live diagnostics.
+Neovim ships a built-in LSP client; you just point it at language servers.

-• Telescope — a fuzzy finder for files, text, symbols and just about everything else.
-Once it’s in your fingers you’ll wonder how you navigated without it.
+• Telescope — a fuzzy finder for files, text, symbols, and just about everything else.
+Once it’s in your fingers you’ll wonder how you ever navigated a project without it.

-You can absolutely start from a pre-built “distribution” like LazyVim or kickstart.nvim, and for a lot of people that’s the right call.
-But rolling a small config yourself means you understand every line, which pays off the first time something breaks.
+You can absolutely start from a pre-built distribution like LazyVim or kickstart.nvim, and for a lot of people that’s the right call — kickstart in particular is a single well-commented file designed to be read.
+But rolling a small config yourself means you understand every line, and that understanding is exactly what pays off the first time a plugin update breaks something and you need to know where to look.

 Everything lives under ~/.config/nvim/, with init.lua as the entry point.
 The standard pattern is to self-install lazy.nvim if it’s missing, then hand it a list of plugin specs.